 Interestingly enough even a guy with wealth, socioeconomic status, ambition and confidence will still have more social success if he’s fit and healthy, both with men and women. (study)

 This is becoming more and more true as societies become more and more modern.
 With gender equality comes a change in how men and women are judged and perceived.
-Women are being judged a lot more based on their status, intelligence and earning power, whereas men are beginning to be judged a little more on their sex appeal, strength, attractiveness and health.
+Women are being judged a lot more based on their status, intelligence and earning power, whereas men are beginning to be judged a little more on their physical attractiveness, strength and health.

 Aesthetics and Brain Power

 As we touched in the woman section, how fit you look is usually an indicator of how fit you are.
 (This depends on your nutrition and training, of course.)
 As such increasing your strength and improving your diet can have a huge impact on all of your organs—including your brain.